Jaws 3-D: Plot

 Overman's corpse is discovered and, reviewing the body, Kay realizes that the shark that killed him is the first shark's 35 ft long mother and that it must also be inside the park.
 She is able to convince Calvin about this newest development when the shark herself shows up at the window of the underwater café.
 Flushed out from her refuge inside a filtration pipe, the shark begins to wreak havoc on the park, injuring Kelly, and causing a leak that nearly drowns everyone in the underwater tunnel.
 FitzRoyce and his assistant, Jack Tate, go down to the filtration pipe in an attempt to lure the shark back in as a trap to kill it.
 As Jack closes the pipe's gate, FitzRoyce successfully leads the shark into the pipe, but his tether rope suddenly snaps due to the strong current generated by its pumps.
 Trapped inside the pipe and unable to reach the ladder to the exit hatch, he decides to kill the shark with a bang stick to no effect.

 The shark proceeds to eat him whole before he can pull the pin from his grenade and kills him.
 Hearing that the shark has been lured into the pipe, Mike and Kay go down to repair the underwater tunnel, so the technicians can restore air pressure and drain the water.
 Calvin orders the pumps to be shut down to suffocate the shark, but this act instead allows it to break free from the pipe and attack Mike and Kay, but they are again saved by the dolphins.
 They make their way back to the control room and the civilians in the underwater tunnel are safely evacuated.
 The shark suddenly appears in front of the window and smashes through the glass, flooding the control room and killing a technician.

-Mike notices FitzRoyce's corpse still in the shark's throat holding the grenade and uses a bent pole to pull its pin, triggering the grenade's explosion and killing the shark.
-In the aftermath, Mike and Kay celebrate with the dolphins, who survived their battle with the shark.
+When the shark's mouth is open, Mike notices FitzRoyce's corpse which has drifted there from inside its belly still holding the grenade.
+Mike uses a bent pole to pull its pin, triggering the grenade's explosion and killing the shark while he and Kay take cover.
+Afterwards, Mike and Kay celebrate with the dolphins, who survived their battle with the shark.